 - B. Additional Regulations-All Commercial and Professional Districts. - 1.
 Front, side, corner side, and rear yards shall be subject to the regulations of Section 4.04.312 Building Projections into Yards and Courts. - 2.
-Double-frontage lots shall provide the minimum front setback on each frontage. - D. Additional Building Setback Requirements-DA-1 District. - 1.
+Double-frontage lots shall provide the minimum front setback on each frontage. - C. Additional Building Setback Requirements-CR-M District.
+No building in the C-RM District shall be constructed within 40 feet of a structure in an R District.
+Any other restriction on yards shall be as established pursuant to a conditional use approval or development agreement. - D. Additional Building Setback Requirements-DA-1 District. - 1.
 Along East 14th Street, a minimum front setback of seven feet is required to create a minimum 15-foot wide pedestrian zone. - 2.
 Rear yards shall be consistent with the prevailing condition on each block. - E. Additional Building Setback Requirements-DA-2, DA-3, and DA-6 Districts. - 1.
 Front setbacks shall be consistent with the prevailing condition on each block. - 2.
 Where ground floor residential is proposed, a minimum front setback of 10 feet and a maximum of 15 feet shall be provided. - 3.
 For mixed-use buildings, the front setback shall not exceed 10 feet. - 4.
 Rear yards shall be consistent with the prevailing condition on each block. - F. Additional Building Setback Requirements-DA-4 District. - 1.
 Front setbacks shall be consistent with the prevailing condition on each block. - 2.
 Rear yards shall be consistent with the prevailing condition on each block. - 3.
-Along the San Leandro Creek, the Zoning Enforcement Official shall determine the applicable building setback for a creek trail and open space. - G. Pre-Existing Residential in DA Districts.
+Along the San Leandro Creek, the Zoning Enforcement Official shall determine the applicable building setback for a creek trail and open space.

+- G. Pre-Existing Residential in DA Districts.
 The Zoning Enforcement Official shall determine the applicable building setback standards for modifications or additions to pre-existing residential development based on the prevailing conditions on each block. - H. Additional Building Setback Requirements-NA-2 District. - 1.
-The front setback in the NA-2 District shall be as follows: 20 feet for one- and two-story buildings and 25 feet for three-story buildings.

-- 2. Side setbacks in the NA-2 District shall be 15 feet or one-half the building height, whichever is greater. - 3.
+The front setback in the NA-2 District shall be as follows: 20 feet for one- and two-story buildings and 25 feet for three-story buildings. - 2.
+Side setbacks in the NA-2 District shall be 15 feet or one-half the building height, whichever is greater. - 3.
 Corner side setbacks in the NA-2 District shall be 20 feet, or one-half the building height, whichever is greater. - 4.
 Rear yard requirements in the NA-2 District, when adjoining RS Districts, shall be increased to 25 feet for the second story and 35 feet for the third story.
 Rear yards in the NA-2 District, when adjoining RD or RM Districts, shall be increased to 25 feet. - I. Additional Building Setback Requirements-SA-1, SA-2, and SA-3 Districts. - 1.
 If ground floor residential is proposed, a 10-foot building setback shall be required. - 2.
 South of Blossom Way: front setbacks will vary to achieve a 13.5-foot wide sidewalk.
 No front setback is required. - 3.
 North of Blossom Way: front setbacks will vary to achieve a 13-foot wide sidewalk.
 A minimum 4.5-foot setback shall be required. - J. Daylight Plane Regulations for Parcels Adjacent to R Districts. - 1.
 For C and P Districts, structures shall not intercept a one-to-one (1:1) or 45 degree daylight plane inclined inward from a height of 8 feet above existing grade at the R District boundary line.
 (Please refer to illustration "Required Daylight Plane at Adjoining Districts-C or P Districts.")